Chris-Not-Mikey/Fast-ANN-Fieldious/README.md

 test_name must be a string that matches part of the test name specified in runtests.py A list of all test names (and a brief description) is included below

+1. "gold" -- runs Gold Model which also generates test vectors for particular image pair (necessary if testing new test vectors)
-1. "test_top" -- top level test bench for all components
+2. "test_top" -- top level test bench for all components
-2. ""
-3. ""

-### Full Top Level Verification with L2 Score and Image Reconstruction

-While the above will show tests passing, to show the full pipeline (including off chip computation of L2 score and image reconstruction)
-The following commands must be executed

-1.  python3 runtests.py test_tob -v
-2.  python3 l2.py
+3. "internal_node" -- internal node unit test
+4. "internal_node_tree" -- internal node tree unit test (search containing leaf algo)
+5. "query_row_double_buffer" -- unit test for patch SRAM
+6. "wishbone" -- unit test for wishbone interface
+7. "bluespec" -- unit test for blue spec async fifo (IP)
+8. "agg" -- unit test for aggregator (IP)
+9. "l2" -- WIP (runs l2 score + image reconstruciton and compares to gold results)